 The school’s vision is to provide a caring, holistic and challenging learning environment that nurtures and celebrates individual potential.

 The broad and inclusive learning and teaching program is aligned with the Kindergarten to Year 10 Western Australian Curriculum.
 Students from Year 1 to 6 participate in specialist programs in Visual Arts, Music, Science, Italian and Physical Education.

 Over recent years, a number of whole school programs have been introduced to strengthen literacy and numeracy outcomes for all students.
 Teachers will continue to focus on these as priority areas.

 This website contains a wealth of information about the school and its operations.
 I encourage you to explore it to find out more about the school.

 Tours of the school can be arranged by contacting Mrs Diane Walker/Mrs Kath Stanwix, the School Officers.

-It is my hope that, during their time at Darlington, each student will develop a solid platform upon which to base the next phase of their lives and that they will leave with many happy memories of the time they spent here.
+It is my hope that, during their time at Darlington Primary School, each student will develop a solid foundation upon which to base the next phase of their lives and that they will leave with many happy memories of the time they spent here.